 Top things to avoid doing in the Israeli Summer:

-*Hiking – The Summer isn’t a good time for hiking (especially in the desert)!
-The heat is high and not all trails are shaded.
+- Hiking – The Summer isn’t a good time for hiking (especially in the desert)!
+That’s because the heat is high and not all trails are shaded.
 Even if they are shaded, the temperatures are still very high.
 If you won’t carry enough water, it could be dangerous.

-*Pilgrimage tours (visiting churches) – Most of the churches in Israel and especially in Jerusalem don’t have A/C or any other cooling system.
+- Pilgrimage tours (visiting churches) – Most of the churches in Israel and especially in Jerusalem don’t have A/C or any other cooling system.
 With all the pilgrims crowded in the small chapels, this could be a very sweaty experience.
-If you can postpone your pilgrimage journey to sometime else, it would be better.
+So, if you can postpone your pilgrimage journey to some time else, it would be better.

 Top places to visit in the Israeli Summer:

-Eilat is one of the hottest places in Summer, with temperature rising over 50 degrees celsius at times.
-But what makes Eilat a perfect place to visit in the Summer is its beautiful Red Sea, that is usually around 25 degrees celsius during Summer.
+Eilat is one of the hottest places in Summer, with the temperature rising over 50 degrees celsius at times.
+But what makes Eilat a perfect place to visit in the Summer is its beautiful Red Sea, which is usually around 25 degrees celsius during Summer.

 You can snorkel or dive in the Coral Reef Reserve, enjoy plenty of water activities or just hang out on one of Eilat’s beaches (Mosh Beach is highly recommended).

-Eilat is also a leading shopping destination, thanks to the VAT free shops.
-In the new Ice Mall in the northern side of Eilat is a nice ice rink if you have some spare shekels for a few minutes of ice skating.
+Eilat is also a leading shopping destination, thanks to the VAT-free shops.
+In the new Ice Mall on the northern side of Eilat is a nice ice rink if you have some spare shekels for a few minutes of ice skating.

 Expected Weather: Very hot temperature ranging from 25 degrees Celsius at night to 50 degrees at day.
 The air is usually very dry.

 Places to Stay: In Eilat, you can either camp (Camping Sites in and Around Eilat) or stay in one of the hostels: Arava Hostel or The Shelter Hostel.
-Both hostels are a few minutes’ walk from the seaside.
+Both hostels are a few minutes by foot from the seaside.
 If you want to stay in dorm rooms, enter the official hostel websites, where you will probably find the best prices.